Ivo-Balbaert/The_Way_to_Jai/book/11_Memory_allocations.md

 Also a  `realloc` proc exists to resize already allocated memory:
 `realloc :: (memory: *void, size: s64, old_size: s64, allocator: Allocator = .{}) -> *void`

+Line (4B) shows a common way to allocate a buffer for `length` number of bytes.

 Using `alloc` this way is a bit cumbersome.
 In line (5) the exact same thing is accomplished with **New**:  `n2 := New(int);` New always allocates memory on the heap, and must be followed with a `free` of that memory (line (6)).
 New just calls alloc and then the initializer, which sets the memory to its default zero-value.